maptimeBoston/cartographic-design/README.md

 - A convention is to label physical features (water bodies, for example) with a serif font.
 Water labels are often italicized.

 ![](images/label_hierarchy.png)
-_Hypothetical label styles and hierarchy_
+_Hypothetical label styles and hierarchy.
+Labels for large areas often use increased letter spacing (tracking)._

 ![](images/label_mask.jpg)
 _Masking or halos around labels can improve legibility against background features. ([Map example](https://somethingaboutmaps.wordpress.com/2015/09/28/a-matter-of-perspective/) by Daniel Huffman.)_